tegola-hubs/tegola-hubs.github.com/allanton.md

 replaced by fibreglass copies in order to be transparent to radio transmission.

-Tests between two [nanostations] about 5km apart, one on the church tower and one on the roof showed a perfectly good signal, though there was rather more electronic noise than we were used to.
+Tests between two [nanostations] about 5km apart, one on the church tower and one in the community showed a perfectly good signal, though there was rather more electronic noise than we were used to.
 We decided then that the best plan would be to do the distribution to the consumers directly from the church rather than from some relay in the middle of the community,